-Are you looking for the best winter read aloud books for children during these cold days of winter?
-These are some of my favorite winter seasonal books, both as the mom of four and as an elementary teacher.
+Are you looking for the best winter read alouds for children during these cold days of winter?
+These are some of my favorite winter seasonal books, both as a mom of four and as an elementary teacher.
 These all have winter themes, so they can be used after the holidays, the time of year when there is a lull between Christmas and Valentine’s Day.
 Hope you find this winter book list helpful for making additions to your library, whether at home or at school!

 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

 My best advice for teaching with the best winter read-aloud for children is to always follow the same formula.
 Preview the text, read the text, and examine vocabulary from the text.
 Then, engage the text with follow-up activities.
 Allow children time to talk and write about the text extending the learning.
 Integrating quality children’s literature with meaningful activities is essential in creating lesson plans.
 If you want more information about how important read-alouds are during the school day, you can read more here.

 Previewing a Text During a Winter Read Aloud with Children